-Staff & Librarian Teaching
+Staff and Librarian Teaching

 Many staff & librarians at Loyola University Chicago have talent that is or may be used more directly in teaching activities and would like the opportunity to teach at Loyola.
 These interests and abilities must be balanced with their primary work responsibilities and within established teaching limits that foster the breadth and depth of our academic quality.